Countdown to 2030

 Breakneck Connector and Bridge

-Construction work on Phase 1 of the Fjord Trail, the Breakneck Connector and Bridge, is scheduled to begin in late 2022.
+Planning and construction work on Phase 1 of the Fjord Trail, the Breakneck Connector and Bridge, began in 2022.

 Planned enhancements will significantly improve the current parking situation, implementing new restrictions that will create a safer environment for trail users and motorists on Route 9D.
 In order to break ground on these important elements, the Breakneck train station and trailhead will need to temporarily close during construction.